Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Lightweight vs Regular Clay Cat Litter

-Cat litters are notoriously heavy.
-If you have more than one cat, you probably don’t look forward to hauling that bag or box into the house.
-To solve this problem, lightweight litters have started cropping up from various cat litter brands.
-But what benefits do these products have, and, more importantly, are they safe for cats?
-Let’s take a look at some of the differences.
+Cat litter is notoriously heavy.
+If you have more than one cat, you probably don’t look forward to hauling that bag or box into the house every month.
+To solve this problem, various cat litter brands have started releasing lightweight litters.
+But what benefits do these products have, and more importantly, are they safe for cats?
+Let’s take a look at these details and a few of the differences between lightweight cat litter and regular clay cat litter.

 divider-cat